 All accidents must be reported to your instructor immediately following the accident and an accident report completed and signed.
 Once you leave school property, MTI is no longer responsible for any medical bills which may result from this injury.
-If medical treatment is required, the injured party will be referred to the medical facilities below, at which time a drug screening will be administered by the medical facility.
+If medical treatment is required, the injured party will be referred to a medical facility, at which time a drug screening will be administered by the medical facility.
+Please see an Admission Representative for the facility location with a site agreement with MTI.